dagonaut/trophy/bellmead/trophy/jorando/campaign/Aram (Brad).md

 Debt: bought a Bezoar's stone to cover debts, that's put the family business in jepordy

-Reason: benefactor is debtor... mr. patron. forgery
+Reason: benefactor is debtor...
+The Saint... forgery

 Chalice of Rhaskor